 Endocrine Disrupting Chemicals (EDCs) are a class of environmental toxicants that may impact sex, gender, and sexuality.
 Here is our bibliography on queering EDCs.

 A Twitter essay by Mary Annaïse Heglar: Sorry, Y’all, but Climate Change Ain’t the First Existential Threat

 To keep practitioners up-to-date, Discard Studies publishes The Dirt, a monthly compilation of recent publications, positions, opportunities, and calls for proposals in the field.
-Here is The Dirt for November 2018.
+Here is The Dirt for March 2019.

 The US ‘tech sector’ has been a major source of toxicant releases.
 These interactive maps show the chemical legacy of electronic manufacturing in the US.

 By Samantha MacBride There are a series of assumptions behind the familiar assertion that recycling saves resources and energy, and in so doing, protects the environment.
 These assumptions are in the motto, “recycling saves trees.”
 With recycling – one assumes – used materials stand in for raw materials.
 This way, recycled content cuts down on […]

 The Gulf Stream, which curves along the southern shore of Newfoundland, is saturated with plastics.
 Fish that feed from the surface waters, where plastics tend to accumulate, are in an ideal position to ingest plastics.
 But what about the bigger fish that eat these fish, especially when we eat those predators?
 In 2016, our laboratory […]

 Attacks on research have become routinized and institutionalized.
 Here is our step-by-step guide on what to do if you and your research are attacked.